Investment Forum | New York // Panel: Stabilized but not stable? Navigating risks in data center assets

 Attendees will gain insights into:

-- Lease expiration risks: How can investors assess and manage the risks related to lease expirations, tenant retention, and re-leasing in non-prime locations?
+- Lease expiration risks: How can investors assess and manage risks related to lease expirations, tenant retention, and re-leasing in a changing market?